Brightspace ePortfolio vs. Mahara

 Collection

-Collections allow you and students to organise ePortfolio items you might want to share with others in bulk.
+Collections allow students to organise ePortfolio items they might want to share with others in bulk, either automatically or manually.

 Collections can be evaluated as a whole using rubrics that you attach to the collection.